 - 1. Teams must comply with the schedule set by the coordinator or risk forfeiting the affected matches. - 2.
-A designated head coach, assistant coach, or a captain must remain so for the entirety of a match. - 3.
+A designated head coach, assistant coach, or captain must remain so for the entirety of a match. - 3.
 At the beginning of each match, a quizzer is either active or inactive. - 4.
 One to three active eligible quizzers may be at the quiz table to begin the match.
 Coaches and inactive quizzers should be seated behind active quizzers. - 5.
 Both teams have the option to replace active quizzers during a time-out.
 The head coach should announce that a new active quizzer has entered the match when the time-out is completed. - 6.
-If the captain quizzes out or fouls out: - a.
+If the captain quizzes out, strikes out, or fouls out: - a.
 They may be replaced by an eligible quizzer and remain at the table.
 (The Quizmaster decides where the captain will be seated at the table and will have their quiz pad removed or placed away from them.) - b.
-They are subject to the same privileges and restrictions as active quizzers while at the table. - c.
+They are still considered an active quizzer with the same privileges and restrictions as active quizzers while at the table. - c.
 The head coach may choose to have the captain seated behind the active quizzers.
 In this case, the captain becomes an inactive quizzer and will not have the same privileges and restrictions as active quizzers. - 7.
-If a quizzer has quizzed out or fouled out, the head coach may immediately replace that quizzer with an inactive eligible quizzer without using a time-out. - 8.
+If a quizzer quizzes out, strikes out, or fouls out, the head coach may immediately replace that quizzer with an inactive eligible quizzer without using a time-out. - 8.
 Communication during a match is restricted as follows, and violation of these rules will result in a foul: - a.
 Verbal communication is only allowed per the rules for Conferring, Contesting, Responding, and time-outs. - b.
 All coaches and inactive quizzers may non-verbally communicate at any time among themselves, as long as they do not hinder the match. - c.
 No form of communication is allowed between active quizzers or between active quizzers and team members (except as permitted under rules for Conferring, Contesting, Responding, and time-outs). - d.
-Communication is not allowed between team members and audience members anytime during the match. - 9.
-Active quizzers are only permitted closed Scripture portions on the table and may open them only during Conferring, Contesting, Responding, and time-outs.
-Other hard copy material is permitted on the table or within the Scripture portion only during Contesting, Responding, and time-outs. - 10.
-Coaches and inactive quizzers are permitted full use of Scripture portions, Bibles, and Bible Quiz related materials.
+Communication is not allowed between team members and the audience anytime during the match. - 9.
+Active quizzers are only permitted closed Scripture Portions on the table and may open them only during Conferring, Contesting, Responding, and time-outs.
+Other hard copy material is permitted on the table or within the Scripture Portion only during Conferring, Contesting, Responding, and time-outs. - 10.
+Coaches and inactive quizzers are permitted full use of Scripture Portions, Bibles, and Bible Quiz related materials.